Madhu Ambat

 Madhu's father, K. Bhagyanath, resigned as a Professor of English to be a full-time magician.
 Bhagyanath was also an amateur photographer.
 Bhagyanath and his wife Sulochana believed that one should take the profession one liked best.
-Madhu got admission in IIT and at the same time he selected in Pune Film Institute.
-Despite of all hindrances from the relatives, Madhu's parents allowed him to join in the Film institute, and he sustained the faith of his parents on him by achieving a gold medal at the institute.
-And all these helped Madhu take cinematography as his profession.
-Madhu, who started his career with a documentary for famous director Ramu Kariat, has been cinematographer for over 120 films.
-His younger sister is the renowned actress and dancer Vidhubala.
+Madhu got admission to IIT and at the same time, he was selected in Pune Film Institute.
+Despite all hindrances from their relatives, Madhu's parents allowed him to join the Film institute, and he sustained the faith of his parents in him by achieving a gold medal at the institute.
+All these helped Madhu take cinematography as his profession.
+Madhu, who started his career with a documentary for famous director Ramu Kariat, has been a cinematographer for over 250 films.
+His younger sister is the actress and dancer Vidhubala.

-Career

-After graduating from the Pune Film Institute, Madhu Ambat entered the film industry in 1973, photographing a documentary for Ramu Kariat.
-In a career spread over 35 years, he has been the cinematographer for a number of notable films winning many awards.

-Ambat also heads a non-profit making research organization "Fantasia Centre for Research and Development of Cinema".
-This newly started organization strives to develop an atmosphere for research in cinema and to spread a film culture.

 In 2003, he completed 1:1.6 An Ode to Lost Love, his debut film as a director.